kglw-dot-net/phase1/songs/the-land-before-timeland.md

 > Laminated denim
 >
 > Laminated denim
-> he forces came to hem in
+> The forces came to hem in
 > They'll get in if we let them
 > Laminated denim
 > Sunrise gameplan